PioneeringTechLab/laravel-support/README.md

 Table name is `feedback_submissions`.

 * `submission_id`: auto-incrementing integer primary key
-* `application_name`: nullable name of the application from where the message was submitted; defaults to the value of `app.name` config element
+* `application_name`: nullable name of the application from where the message was submitted; defaults to the value of the `app.name` config element
 * `user_id`: ID of the authenticated user that submitted the message
 * `content`: body text of the feedback message
 * `created_at`: timestamp describing when the message was sent